sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - Deploying Code
 - Configuring all the databases, load balancers, etc
 - Scaling concerns
-- Most web apps have the same architecture (ALB + ASG)
+- Most web apps have the same architecture (ELB + ASG)
 - All the developers want is for their code to run!
 - Possibly, consistently across different applications and environments

 ## AWS Elastic Beanstalk Overview
-- AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and Internet Information Services (IIS).
+- AWS Elastic Beanstalk is an easy-to-use service for **deploying** and **scaling web applications** and services *developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker* on familiar *servers such as Apache, Nginx, Passenger, and Internet Information Services (IIS).*

-- You can simply upload your code, and AWS Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, and auto scaling to application health monitoring.
+- You can simply upload your code, and AWS Elastic Beanstalk **automatically handles the deployment,** from **capacity provisioning**, **load balancing**, and **auto scaling** to application **health monitoring**.

 - At the same time, you retain full control over the AWS resources powering your application and can access the underlying resources at any time.

 - Elastic Beanstalk is a developer centric view of deploying an application on AWS
-- It uses all the component’s we’ve seen before:
-EC2, ASG, ELB, RDS, etc…
+- It uses all the component’s we’ve seen before: EC2, ASG, ELB, RDS, etc…
 - But it’s all in one view that’s easy to make sense of!
 - We still have full control over the configuration
-- Beanstalk = Platform as a Service (PaaS)
+- **Beanstalk = Platform as a Service (PaaS)**
 - Beanstalk is free but you pay for the underlying instances

 ## Elastic Beanstalk
-- Managed service
+- **Managed service**
     - Instance configuration / OS is handled by Beanstalk - Deployment strategy is configurable but performed by Elastic Beanstalk
     - Capacity provisioning
     - Load balancing & auto-scaling